 When exploring one’s career options, it is critically important to first identify your personality, interests, values, and skills and link those to potential careers.
-The following five (5) steps will help you pinpoint prospective careers, explore these opportunities, and identify educational requirements needed for that profession.
+The following activities can help you pinpoint prospective careers, explore these opportunities, and identify educational requirements needed for that profession.
 This is not a quick process and requires thoughtful reflection and research on your part.
-The five steps are as follows:

-- Current Mesalands Community College students and first-year alumni can visit with the Director of Career Services and explore various career options through the use of different inventories.
+Current Mesalands Community College students and first-year alumni can also visit with Career Services and explore various career options through the use of different inventories.
 These inventories will assist you by matching various professions to your personality, interests, values, and skills.
-The following inventories are available at the Mesalands Career Services Center (A126).
+The following inventories are available at the Mesalands Career Services Center (A102).
 Review each one to determine which one(s) would work best for you.

 - Ability Explorer